John Filson: Disappearance

-While on a surveying expedition near the Great Miami River, he disappeared, October 1, 1788, when the party was attacked by hostile Shawnees, and his body was never found.
+While on a surveying and colonizing expedition near the Great Miami River, he disappeared, October 1, 1788, when the party was attacked by territorial Shawnees, and his body was never found.
+The Shawnee tribe was upset by his claims that they never resided where he "disappeared," as published in his aforementioned work.
+Ironically, the Shawnee tribe that he claimed had no ties to Kentucky were the ones to end his life.
 After his disappearance his partners, Denman and Patterson, transferred his interest in the site of Cincinnati to Israel Ludlow, and his heirs never reaped any benefit from the subsequent increase in the value of the land.
 He never married and left no direct descendants.

 Legacy

 The Filson Historical Society of Louisville, Kentucky is named for him.